mshakya/PiReT-OME/README.md

 `eukarya.fai`: Indexed reference sequence from `eukarya.fa` using `samtools faidx`.
 A four column table with NAME, LENGTH, OFFSET, LINEBASES, and LINEWIDTH

-## Uninstallation
+## Removing PiReT

-For uninstalltion, delete `PiReT` folder, which will remove any packages that were downloaded in that folder.
-Also, remove the path added to either `~/.bash_profile` or `~/.bashrc`
+For removal, delete (`rm -rf`) `PiReT` folder, which will remove any packages that were downloaded in that folder.
+Before removing check if your project files are within PiReT.
+Additionally, delete paths added to either `~/.bash_profile` or `~/.bashrc`.

 ##Contributions